Berkeley County investigators arrest two for fatal Sangaree shooting

 Oct.
 7 - Towed vehicle - Subject was parked in front of the residence and transported due to having a warrant with another agency.

-Authorities say Tuesday's shooting marks the fifth homicide in the unincorporated areas of Berkeley County this year.
+Authorities say Hutchins' shooting marks the fifth homicide in the unincorporated areas of Berkeley County this year.

 "The other 4 have all been cleared by arrest," Lewis said.
 "The incident location has been the scene of at least 15 calls for service in 2017."